dsa-ou/m269-installer/docs/README.md

-You can have your M269 book and TMAs in a cloud folder, but you must install Python 3.11 and the M269 software on each computer you use.
+These instructions explain how to install the software needed for working with the M269 Jupyter notebooks.

-If you need help with these instructions, ask in the M269 Technical Forum.
+If you need help, ask in the M269 Technical Forum.

-## Installing, removing and re-installing the software
+# Installing, removing and re-installing the software

 For each desktop and laptop you want to use for M269: